 This task is especially difficult the more open the space is.

-As I’ve already discussed, to avoid costly and frustrating mistakes, having a floor plan with the furniture to scale drawn early in the process is key.
+As I’ve already discussed, to avoid costly and frustrating mistakes, having a floor plan with the furniture drawn to scale is key.

 Most of the infrastructure, from pillars, structural walls, pipes, main downspouts, or the electrical installation itself, is hidden.
 While it may seem easy to move things around, the cost of relocating the bathroom to the opposite side of a house, away from the downspout, can be costly and can cause major problems in the future.

-The design errors you can catch with the plans can be easily solved.
-So there is no excuse to always keep these points in mind and do a quick review of the plan.
-This way you can avoid spending too much time and money.
+The design errors you can catch in the plans can be easily solved.
+There is no excuse for not doing a quick review of the plan.
+This way you can avoid spending more time and money than is necessary.